Official (gridiron football): Ball-spotting official

 In the 2020 version of the XFL, there is one official dedicated to spotting the ball, with the purpose to reduce downtime during the game.
 This official wears a red cap.

 Transitioning during turnovers, punts, and other returns

 During turnovers, punts, and other returns by the defense, and play transitions from one direction to the other, the officials must also adjust.
 The field judge, side judge, and back judge become the trail/back positions, and the referee, head linesman/down judge, and line judge then become the lead/front positions.
-The umpire, having a traditional position in the middle of the field, usually stays stationary until the returner and the other players are passed.
+The umpire, having a traditional position in the middle of the field, usually stays stationary until the returner and the other players are past.

 Off-field

 Replay official

 The replay official is located upstairs in the stadium of the game played.
 They can initiate replay reviews on in certain circumstances.

 In CFL football, the replay official is not located at the stadium itself, but rather at the CFL Command Centre at the CFL Head Office in Toronto.
 The official is responsible for the final determination of challenges made by the two teams' head coaches; and in the final 3 minutes (and all of overtime) of the game initiating a review of any play they believe warrants such attention.
 The official also reviews all scoring plays during the game.
 When a review is underway, the referee speaks to the replay official via headset at the sideline.
 The replay official has the final call over all challenges and reviews.

 U Sports and other leagues in Canada do not utilize the replay-review process.